 Since all these raw materials are abundant in nature, glass is already a highly environmentally friendly and versatile material.

 The properties of a glass are defined by its chemical composition.
 By varying the ingredients and their relative amounts, glass can be designed for almost any intended purpose with regards to its mechanical or thermal strength or optical properties.
 In general, three main groups can be identified which make up for approx. 95% of the total glass production:

-VITROVEX glass housings are made of borosilicate glass, which is characterized by its low sensitivity to temperature changes (due to the low temperature expansion) and their high resistance to chemical attack.
-Borosilicate glass has a higher proportion of silica than soda lime and lead glasses and its name comes courtesy of the proportion of boron oxide.
+VITROVEX glass housings are made of borosilicate glass, which is characterized by its low sensitivity to temperature changes (due to the low-temperature expansion) and its high resistance to chemical attack.
+Borosilicate glass has a higher proportion of silica than soda-lime and leads glasses and its name comes courtesy of the proportion of boron oxide.
 Borosilicate glass is very often used in the chemical industry and in laboratories but is also widely used in households as a “refractory glass” (Jenaer Glas) and, because of the high thermal shock resistance, as fire protection glass.

-By using elaborate methods, a batch of raw materials (silicon oxide, boron oxide, sodium/potassium oxide mix and aluminium oxide) together with a proportion of cullet is mixed up and melted at a temperature of approximately 1600 °C in which the melting aggregates are heated electrically and operated around the clock.
+By using elaborate methods, a batch of raw materials (silicon oxide, boron oxide, sodium/potassium oxide mix, and aluminum oxide) together with a proportion of cullet is mixed up and melted at a temperature of approximately 1600 °C in which the melting aggregates are heated electrically and operated around the clock.

 After a period of refining, in which gases in the melt are expelled and the following standing time, in which the material is cooled but remains still very hot (just below 1600°C), the viscous mass of glass can be further shaped.
-By means of a cooled, hydraulic driven stamp, the liquid glass is forced into a mould and pressed into the desired VITROVEX hemisphere.
+By means of a cooled, hydraulic-driven stamp, the liquid glass is forced into a mold and pressed into the desired VITROVEX hemisphere.
 All this must be done within very few minutes until the material solidifies and make it impossible to be further processed.